Chitta Ranjan Dutta: Military career

 After Mujibur Rahman's 7 March speech, Dutta mentally prepared himself for a possible war.
-However, as the Pakistani occupation army launched the Operation Searchlight, Dutta wasn't initially aware of the widespread repression and torture.
+However, as the Pakistani occupation army launched Operation Searchlight, Dutta wasn't initially aware of the widespread repression and torture.
 At that time he attended a meeting of the political leaders at the house of his neighbour Colonel Abdur Rab.
 Following the meeting, Dutta decided to fight for the independence of Bangladesh.
-During the Bangladesh Liberation War, Dutta became the sector commander of Sector 4, which covered the whole of the present Sylhet Division and some of adjoining areas.
-In August 1971, he was promoted to the rank of Lieutenant Colonel.
+During the Bangladesh Liberation War, Dutta became the sector commander of Sector 4, which covered the whole of the present Sylhet Division and some adjoining areas.
+In August 1971, he was promoted to the rank of lieutenant colonel.

 After the war, in 1972, Dutta was appointed as brigade commander in Rangpur.
-In 1972, the Bangladesh Rifles was formed and he became the first director general of Bangladesh Rifles.
+In 1972, the Bangladesh Rifles was formed, and he became the first director general of the Bangladesh Rifles.
 In late 1973, he ordered BDR to attack holdouts of Chakma separatists who had collaborated with the Pakistan Army and ordered expulsion of civilians and burning of huts in the Chittagong Hill Tracts.
-He later on regretted this decision.
+He later regretted this decision.

-He served as the Chief of Logistics at Army Headquarters from 1974 to 1976.
-In 1977, he was appointed as the Chairman of Muktijodha Welfare Trust.
-He was appointed as the Chairman of BRTC in 1979.
-In 1982, he was again appointed as the Chairman of Muktijodha Welfare Trust.
+He served as the chief of logistics at army headquarters from 1974 to 1976.
+In 1977, he was appointed as the chairman of Muktijodha Welfare Trust.
+He was appointed as the chairman of BRTC in 1979.
+In 1982, he was again appointed as the chairman of Muktijodha Welfare Trust.
 In January 1984, he was sent to retirement without any L.P.R.

 Rights advocacy

 The liberation war of Bangladesh was fought on the principles of Bengali nationalism.
-The 1972 Constitution of Bangladesh included the principles of the democracy, secularism, socialism and Bengali nationalism at the four pillars of the nation.
+The 1972 Constitution of Bangladesh included the principles of democracy, secularism, socialism, and Bengali nationalism as the four pillars of the nation.
 After the assassination of Sheikh Mujibur Rahman, successive military regimes gradually removed the founding principles by Islamic principles.
-On 9 June 1988, Islam was declared as the state religion of Bangladesh.
+On 9 June 1988, Islam was declared the state religion of Bangladesh.
 Major General (Retd.)
-Chitta Ranjan Dutta along with minority leaders from other communities founded the Bangladesh Hindu Buddhist Christian Unity Council.
+Chitta Ranjan Dutta, along with minority leaders from other communities, founded the Bangladesh Hindu Buddhist Christian Unity Council.

-Since the foundation, Dutta served as the President of the organization in uninterrupted manner.
-As the president Dutta fought tirelessly for the rights of the minorities.
+Since the foundation, Dutta has served as the president of the organization in an uninterrupted manner.
+As the president, Dutta fought tirelessly for the rights of the minorities.
 Dutta campaigned for the return of the properties confiscated using the Vested Property Act to their rightful owners.
-Dutta was also vocal on removal of Islam as the state religion of Bangladesh and supported the restoration of 1972 Constitution of Bangladesh.
+Dutta was also vocal on the removal of Islam as the state religion of Bangladesh and supported the restoration of 1972 Constitution of Bangladesh.